 Even though the side effects of quitting alcohol can be scary, the impact this disease is having on the United States is even more frightening.
 It’s hard to believe, but one in eight Americans, or 12.7 percent of the total population, can be diagnosed with alcohol use disorder.
-With this number on the rise, it’s essential for long-time drinkers to look past the adverse quitting alcohol side effects and seek help.
+With this number on the rise, it’s essential for long-time drinkers to look past the adverse effects and seek help.

-The truth of the matter is that while some of the symptoms are undesirable, you’ll find the side effects far outweigh them.
+The truth of the matter is that while some of the symptoms are undesirable, you’ll find the effects far outweigh them.
 Read on to gain the insight you need to stop drinking with confidence.

 If you or a loved one need alcohol treatment, please contact our Miami rehab today by calling 1-800-298-1783.